Simanti BanerjeeAssociate Professor

-Simanti teaches Environmental & Natural Resource Economics (AECN-NREE 265) and Behavioral & Experimental Economics (AECN 896-002) with Christopher Gustafson.
+Simanti teaches Environmental & Natural Resource Economics (AECN-NREE 265) at the undergraduate level and Behavioral & Experimental Economics (AECN 896-002) with Christopher Gustafson at the graduate level.
 Her instruction has benefited from teaching experiences in three different institutes in two different countries.
-She has set up the Experimental & Behavioral Economics Lab at UNL.
+She has set up the Experimental & Behavioral Economics Lab (EBEL) at UNL.
 If a UNL student is interested in participating in an economic experiment, they can register here or contact her (she always likes to hear from them!).

 Selected Peer Reviewed Publications